Adrifot/Arduino-EV-Charger/README.md

 # EV Charging Station
-## University of Bucharest, Faculty of Mathematics and Computer Science, 2024

 This project is an Arduino-based (ATMega328P) controller for a "charging station", featuring LED indicators and buttons to control the charging process.